calculating winter gas bills high inflation

-Winter heating bills will be up 17% this winter vs. last year according to one national source.
+Winter heating bills will be up 17% in 2022 vs. 2021 according to one national source.
 And you could pay an even higher price if you heat using natural gas.
 In this article we discuss natural gas price trends and the winter weather forecast, plus how to keep your heating bill low.

 Natural Gas Prices Continue Upward Trend